knime/knime-python-llm/README.md

   debugpy.wait_for_client()
   ```
   - Place this at the start of a node's `execute` method for best results (KNIME may start multiple processes; only one can attach).

-  - To set breakpoints in code:
+  - You can set breakpoints directly in the VS Code editor by clicking next to the line numbers (red dots), or programmatically in code with:
     ```python
     import debugpy  # if not already imported debugpy.breakpoint()
     ```
-- In VS Code, open the Run & Debug view (Ctrl+Shift+D), select "Remote Attach" (localhost:5678), and start debugging.
-Ensure a Python file is open to see Python debug options.
+  - Both methods work when the debugger is attached.

-- For a better experience, add this to your `.vscode/launch.json`:
+- **Important:** The "Remote Attach" option will only appear in VS Code's Run & Debug view if you have a corresponding configuration in your `.vscode/launch.json`.
+If you do not see "Remote Attach", add the following configuration:
   ```json
   {
     "version": "0.2.0",